Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

 \paragraph*{Criterion for deterministic graphs}

 In Lemma \ref{lemma:optimal} below, we show that any algorithm that selects at each step of its implementation a vertex of degree 1 (or 0) is optimal in the sense that it finds a maximum independent set.
-An analogous version of this lemma for matchings can be found in \cite{karp1981maximum}.
+An analogous version of this lemma for matchings is stated in \cite{karp1981maximum}.

 We introduce now some definitions to state this more precisely.